shmygol/thyme_verbose/README.md

     use ThymePluginTime
     use ThymePluginLabel
     use ThymePluginBell
+    use ThymePluginMusic

 ## Plugins

 * ThymePluginTime - print current time before and after each iteration
 * ThymePluginLabel - add a -l / --label option, which defines a custom text to print after each iteration
 * ThymePluginBell - make an terminal alarm (beep code) after each iteration
+* ThymePluginMusic - play music during a pomodoro